By Zuleyka Zevallos

 The hypothesis that audiences will not go see movies without White leads has never been properly tested out, as these movies are usually released with a limited distribution.
 This is not withstanding the popularity of “Blaxploitation” films in the 1970s, and the independent movie industry that grew in the 1980s and 1990s, with filmmakers such as Spike Lee and John Singleton.
-Narratives involving interesting, complex and fully-fleshed-out non-White characters have only rarely been available to mass audiences.
+Narratives involving interesting, complex and fully-fleshed-out Black characters have only rarely been available to mass audiences.
 Until recently.
 This may well change very soon.

 I haven’t seen Red Tails.
 It may be a good film or it might be just another oversimplified vindication of war that fails to explore the complex morality that soldiers experience during battle.
 Critics hate it but audiences seem excited about it over on Rotten Tomatoes.
 George Lucas is a big name producer/director/writer, but the latest Star Wars trilogy was panned by critics.
 (Especially by Me.)
 Still, despite his waning allure amongst critics, Lucas’ productions continue to make obscene amounts of money.
 If the reticence to support Lucas’ latest production was ignorance about what audiences are willing to see, then this is yet another example in a long line where Hollywood is choking off possibilities due to its conservative bigotry.

 The magical negro trope has been played by titans of modern cinema (Poitier and Freeman being the exemplars).
 This character and its other minority variations have (sometimes) been conceived by well-meaning authors (King) and directors (Cameron).
 Many people, myself included, have enjoyed aspects these well-acted stories – so well might you say: what harm can it do?
-Isn’t it better to have some non-Whites in movies written as sympathetic characters than none at all?
+Isn’t it better to have some Black characters in movies written as sympathetic characters than none at all?
 No. Not good enough.
 Not in the year 2012.

 Thanks to the internet and the proliferation of technology, the days where big studios controlled the bulk of what we saw and how we watched it are probably numbered.
 New cultural productions online will not necessarily be free of the racist practices that came before, but staying critical about what we watch is a good start.
 Spike Lee argued that minorities need to get out there and create stories for themselves, so that big studios will not continue disempowering the rest of us.
 It’s worth remembering Lee’s words: we all need to stay vigilant about the power embedded within images.
 Mainstream Hollywood limits imaginations and it damages minority groups with condescending, narrow portrayals of culture.